ais-lab/DescriptorSynthesis4Feat2Map/README.md

 ## How to use
-The code is still under refactoring so it may be confusing while reading.
+The code is still under refactoring so it still contains hardcode and bugs.

 - Hloc need to run first in order to obtain the sfm model (in this case we use triangulation from superpoint+superglue).
 - Extract a subset of the dataset to train nerf on by `preprocessing.py`.
 - Generate novel poses using `create_novel_pose.py`
 - Generate synthetic images by using `view_synthesis.py`
 - Generate descriptors by matching using `generate_synthetic.py`
--
+- Finally training both synthetic and original data using Feat2map

 ## Citation
 Consider citing if you find this usefull